stacksgov/sips/considerations/technical.md

 _Note: above considerations subject to changes and iterations from ongoing lessons learned_

+## Process

+The Technical CAB can ask the SIP author(s) to present their proposal.
+The recommendation of the CAB is made by simple majority vote by CAB members.
+A minimum of 50% of CAB members must participate in the vote for a recommendation to be made to the Steering Committee.

 ## Bylaws

 We choose to adopt the bylaws Steering Committee member @jcnelson set out in this doc: https://gist.github.com/jcnelson/3fcc635ede20ce98d1eae60941eb127a